scania/sdos-orchestration-flow-designer/README.md

 AZURE_AD_TENANT_ID=
 ```

 These three env variables should be added as part of autheticating the user in the local.
-These variables must be added in .env.local file.
+These variables must be added in .env.local file.  for more information such adding call back URL visit https://next-auth.js.org/providers/azure-ad

 ## <span style="color:goldenrod">Executing the test suite</span>